MicrosoftDocs/win32/desktop-src/NetMon2/expertindicatestatus.md

 ---
-Description: 'The ExpertIndicateStatus function indicates the percentage of completion of the expert's analysis of the capture file.' ms.assetid: '6dbaa6d3-6068-4a28-9d9f-bcc7a25da407'
+Description: The ExpertIndicateStatus function indicates the percentage of completion of the experts analysis of the capture file. ms.assetid: 6dbaa6d3-6068-4a28-9d9f-bcc7a25da407
 title: ExpertIndicateStatus function
 ms.technology: desktop
 ms.prod: windows